 Allow more production.
 Machines are also able to work at a steady pace, hour after hour.
 There is no need for a machine to take a coffee break, to work a shift, and they are always at work (they do tend to take sick days, but that's another story).
 Limitless energy means that factory machines can produce more goods; in turn, this means greater profit and also an increase in availability, generally for the good, as far as the consumer is concerned.

 The creation of a safer work environment.
 While it is true that machines do pose a new set of risks, as far as the factory setting goes, most of the time machines can alleviate risk in other areas.
 The use of machines eliminates the risk of sleep related work accidents; often machines are used to complete tasks that previously put the health and even lives of workers at risk.

 Although you probably will not see even a small percentage of the factory machines, the fact is that they are responsible for virtually every part of your life, from the home you could live in to the car you drive.
 The clothes you are wearing were likely produced, at the most basic level, by an industrial sewing machine.
 The chair you are sitting in as you read this was likely assembled on a machine chain at a plant; the computer you used to pull up this page was not only assembled by a factory machine, but every single part in it was likely assembled by a separate set of specialized factory machines.
-And if you're using online collaboration software to connect to the office, that's another whole set of machines.
+And if you're using software to connect to the office, that's another whole set of machines.

 Unseen but with a presence that is felt everywhere, factory machines have helped to revolutionize the way we live our lives.
 We'll take a look at some of the most fascinating factory machines there are and what they accomplish in this section.